gyulong1/CVWO-todolist/README.md

 ```
 npm install && npm start
 ```
-The application should open on your browser.
+The application should open on your browser (http://localhost:3000).

 To add a task, type in the task name and hit enter.
 To delete a task, click the delete sign.